-Ordonez was a father of two who just started driving the route he was on Thursday, NBC reported.
-The other bystander who was killed has been described as a motorist who happened to be in the area.
+Ordonez was a father of two who'd just started driving the route that day, NBC reported.
+The other person killed has been described as a motorist who happened to be in the area.

 Authorities said they received a silent alarm just after 4 p.m. from Regent Jewelers in Coral Gables, Florida.
 The owner of the jewelry shop exchanged gunfire with the suspects before they ran off, the New York Times reported, and at least two employees were injured in the incident.
 Authorities said it was unclear if the suspects were able to take anything from the store before fleeing.

 Authorities said the suspects abandoned the vehicle they initially fled in, hijacking the UPS truck and taking the driver hostage.
 It’s unclear if police or suspects inside the UPS truck fired first.

 “The only thing we know is that the UPS driver, we believe, was doing a delivery here in Coral Gables,” said Edward J. Hudak Jr., chief of the Coral Gables Police Department.
 “The getaway truck that was used was found in that location and has been secured by the Coral Gables Police Department.”